mdykman/jconsole_for_android/assets/docs/android-readme.txt

 There is a project of unknown quality on github seeking to provide build files in order to build libcairo for the Android: https://github.com/anoek/android-cairo .
 It is hoped that this can be leveraged towards providing graphics support for J under the Android environment.

- ** Foreign 2!:[0-3] Do not work on Android as on non-unix systems.
-2!:5 and 2!:6 work as expected.
-The utility of 2!:55 is somewhat doubtful on this platform.

- ** Tests
-There is a high number of failing unit tests in this release.
-It is my hope that the community can guide towards those which are most dire.